 9. Aleister Crowley: Magick, Rock and Roll, and the Wickedest Man in the World is very much a biography in the classic sense of the word.
 Some of your other books on specific individuals tend to just deal with certain aspects of their lives, like finding the occult in Jung, or exploring the ideas of Swedenborg.
 Do you consider yourself a biographer or something a little different than that?

 I don’t think of myself primarily as a biographer.
 My biographies are more critical studies, but publishers think no one will buy a book if you call it that.
 I am primarily interested in ideas, but also in the lives of the people who have the ideas.
 Like Blavatsky, Crowley led a relentlessly eventful life.
 Actually, his ideas are not that difficult, and in his case it was looking at how he lived them out and the result that interested me.
-It’s a cautionary tale.
+It’s a cautionary tale.10.
+Out of all the figures you’ve written about which one resonates the most with you?
+Do you have a particular favorite?

 I like them all, but Ouspensky was an early hero.
 One of the first books about this sort of thing I read was his Tertium Organum.
 I always felt he had been short-changed by Gurdjieff, so I wanted to write a book telling his story.
 He was a brilliant philosopher and writer before he met Gurdjieff and sort of lost his way after he met him.
 This isn’t to say Gurdjieff is ‘bad’.
 On the contrary, he is one of the most important teachers of the last century.
 I just don’t think he really understood Ouspenky.
 Jung was another favorite; I first read him in my teens.
 I like the idea of having the chance to bring together my thoughts about these thinkers.